bubaneshreyash3/JEE-Score-Checker/README.md

 Save Correction Page as <b>AnswerKey.html</b></code></li>
     <li>Run <b>main.py</b></li>

-<h4> Note: This Score is Based On Correction AnswerKey Which is Prone to Errors.</h4>
+<h4> Note: This Score is Based On Correction Answerkey Which is Prone to Errors.</h4>